Flight-Free-UK/flight_free_uk_website/source/posts_travel/fort-william-to-nimes.html.markdown

 The slow journey back gave me time to reflect on the holiday, sift through the photos we’d taken and say "goodbye" to the trip.
 I WFT(rained) again until another layover in Lille where I tucked myself into an air conditioned library for the last few hours of the working day before boarding the Eurostar back to London.

-Before I knew it I was boarding the Caledonian Sleeper once more and without a screaming child on board I managed to get a notably better night’s sleep.
-Waking up to views of the dramatic munros and valleys surrounding the train the next morning brought happy tears to my eyes.
-It really felt like the scenery was welcoming me back home.
+T﻿hen it was an easy interchange onto the Caledonian Sleeper once more, and without a screaming child on board I managed to get a notably better night’s sleep.
+Waking up to views of the dramatic munros and valleys surrounding the train brought happy tears to my eyes.
+It really felt like Scotland was welcoming me back home.